Austin Gallery

 Cons

-• Needs a desk edge and room to swing
+• Needs a desk edge to clamp to

 Most Reach

-Buy this if you draw, paint, letter, model-build, or spread work across a large surface and want to place the light exactly over it.
-The clamp frees your desktop, the long arm swings the head anywhere, and adjustable color temperature and brightness let you set warm or daylight light for the task.
-Ideal for an art or hobby desk.
+Buy this if you draw, paint, sew, letter, model-build, or spread work across a large surface and want broad, even light over all of it.
+The clamp frees your desktop, the adjustable neck aims the extra-wide head over the work, and five brightness levels cover dim evening sessions to full daylight-bright detail work.

 What we don't like